jhnewman/capture-demo-rails/README.txt

 Description
 ===========

-A port of the janrain capture demo site from php into a ruby on rails app.
+A port of the janrain capture demo(Capture.Demo) from php into a ruby on rails app(Capture.Demo-rails).

 The most recent version allows viewing all screens for multiple capture apps.